ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 ---
 title: Using zero-knowledge for a secret state
-description: Onchain games are limited because they cannot keep any hidden information.
+description: On-chain games are limited because they cannot keep any hidden information.
 After reading this tutorial, a reader will be able to combine zero-knowledge proofs and server components to create verifiable games with a secret state, offchain, component.
 The technique to do this will be demonstrated by creating a minesweeper game.
 author: Ori Pomerantz
 tags: ["server", "offchain", "centralized", "zero-knowledge", "zokrates", "mud"]
 skill: intermediate